-The Solution bundle can be expanded by adding Compute nodes, Storage nodes, or Dell Storage (PS Series or SC Series) Arrays.
-Using this, one could expand up to 20 servers per rack and/or 30 rack units (Infrastructure, Compute, and Storage combined).
+The Dell EMC Red Hat OpenStack Cloud Solution bundle can be expanded by adding Compute nodes, Storage nodes, or Dell Storage (PS Series or SC Series) Arrays.
+You can expand up to 20 servers per rack and/or 30 rack units (Infrastructure, Compute, and Storage combined).

-Expanding beyond the first rack will require the addition of aggregation network switches as described in the networking section, additional TOR and management switches in each rack, and the appropriate power and cooling.
-Expansion beyond a total of three (3) racks will need to be designed and configured based on your requirements.
-Please work with your Sales Representative to properly architect these large cluster deployments.
+Expanding beyond the first rack will require the addition of aggregation network switches (see Aggregation Switches on page 30), additional ToR and management switches in each rack, and the appropriate power and cooling.
+Expansion beyond a total of three (3) racks must be designed and configured based upon your requirements.
+Please work with your Dell EMC sales representative to properly architect these large cluster deployments.

 Note: When expanding the cluster, the Controller nodes can be expanded to more systems, but the expansion must be done in odd numbers only.
-For other expansion details, please speak with your Sales Representative.
+For other expansion details, please speak with your Dell EMC sales representative.